pilot2254/steam-playtime-farmer/README.md

 ## Creating and Managing Presets

 Presets allow you to save different configurations for different accounts or sets of games.
+This is especially useful if you have multiple Steam accounts or want to farm different sets of games at different times.

 ### Creating a Preset

 1. First, make sure you've added your account details and games to the current configuration
-2. From the main menu, select **"Save Current Config as Preset"**
+2. From the main menu, select "Save Current Config as Preset"
 3. Enter a unique ID (letters, numbers, and hyphens only)
 4. Enter a name for your preset

 ### Loading a Preset

-1. From the main menu, select **"Load Preset"**
+1. From the main menu, select "Load Preset"
 2. Choose the preset you want to load from the list
 3. The preset will be loaded and ready to use

 ### Deleting a Preset

-1. From the main menu, select **"Delete Preset"**
+1. From the main menu, select "Delete Preset"
 2. Choose the preset you want to delete
 3. Confirm the deletion

+> [!CAUTION]
+> Deleting a preset cannot be undone.
+Make sure you really want to delete it before confirming.

 ## Steam Guard Authentication

 ### Using Steam Guard Codes

-If you have Steam Guard enabled, you'll be prompted for your code when logging in.
+If you have Steam Guard enabled on your account, you'll be prompted for your authentication code when logging in.
+Simply enter the code from your Steam Guard app or email.

 ### Using 2FA Shared Secret (Advanced)

-For automatic 2FA code generation:
+For automatic 2FA code generation, you can configure your shared secret:

-1. Obtain your shared secret (requires access to your Steam Guard setup)
+1. Obtain your shared secret (this requires access to your Steam Guard setup)
 2. Add it to your configuration or preset
 3. The application will generate codes automatically

+> [!WARNING]
+> Your shared secret is sensitive information.
+Keep it secure and don't share it with anyone.

 ## For Developers